Gia-Huynh/Laser-to-Tablet/README.md

 # Laser-to-Tablet
-Converting live video image from webcam\
+Converting live laser video from webcam to mouse movement\
 ![webcam video playing osu with laser](preview.gif "Logo Title Text 1")\
+The latency is kinda shit tbh.

 Print this to an A4 paper to calibrate the webcam's warp, probably only need either bottom or top part.\
 ![Print Paper to calibrate the webcam](GayOsufake.png?raw=true "Paper image")\